Based on a story by Tom Baker and Ian Marter.

 “Still whoever your master is I don’t intend to help him escape.
 Judging from you lot, it seems whoever locked him in the pit had a good reason too.
 I’d thank them if I could.”

 “Stop wasting time.
 The Master waits.”
-The unmasked Scarecrow shouted as it attempted to grab the Doctor, who quickly ducked and grabbed John Ferguson’s rifle from the floor and shot at all three monsters to no avail.
+The unmasked Scarecrow shouted as it attempted to grab the Doctor, who quickly ducked and grabbed John Ferguson’s rifle from the floor only to see it had been broken.

 The monsters laughed at the Doctor who backed into a corner.